Whats Wrong With the Jets?

 The Jets' Quarterback Problem

 Let’s look at the young quarterbacks that the Jets have tried to develop over the last 20 or so years.

-- First up is fan favorite Chad Pennington.
-Pennington was a smart quarterback who knew how to protect the football.
-He rarely threw a red zone interception, and led the Jets to the playoffs three times during his short tenure.
+- Fan-favorite Chad Pennington: Pennington was a smart quarterback who knew how to protect the football.
+He rarely threw a red zone interception and led the Jets to the playoffs three times during his short tenure.
 But even with Martin in the backfield the Jets offense was never in the top ten in scoring.
 Then Pennington’s shoulder went out, making his borderline arm even worse, so he could no longer make the throws necessary to be a competent NFL quarterback.

-- Lastly, we come to the latest of the Jets quarterback hopefuls: Christian Hackenberg and Bryce Petty.
-Both have strong arms and have had some success in college, but neither of them have gotten much praise or confidence from the Jets’ fanbase.
+- Christian Hackenberg and Bryce Petty: Both have strong arms and have had some success in college, but neither of them has gotten much praise or confidence from the Jets’ fanbase.
 Most likely with the current staff of the Jets, they too will fail.

 So What's Wrong With the New York Jets?